With soy products booming, Illinois farmers have their eyes on clean, green innovation

 Pitstick, 65, remembers tending to the crop with a tractor and using a radio to check for weather updates.
 Today, he plants using a computer-guided machine, and genetically engineered seeds make it possible for Pitstick and other farmers to produce more.

-Although the history of his family’s Elburn-area farm goes back generations, Pitstick is focused fully on the future as the need for soy products grows.
+Although the history of his family’s farm near Elburn, Illinois, goes back generations, Pitstick is focused fully on the future as the need for soy products grows.
 And he’s not the only one.

 Pitstick is one of some 43,000 soybean farmers represented by the Illinois Soybean Association, which is leading an effort to spur the development of soy-based products that are increasingly used as a cleaner and more sustainable replacement for petroleum.